 In accordance with ASC 450, Loss Contingencies, the Company accrues for contingencies when losses become probable and reasonably estimable.
 If applicable, the Company accrues receivables for probable insurance or other third-party recoveries.
 Accordingly, the Company has recorded an estimated liability related to certain labor matters regarding its use of contractors in certain foreign countries.
-As of January 31, 2020 and 2021, and July 31, 2021 (unaudited), the estimated liability relating to these matters was \$1.5 million, \$2.3 million, and \$2.6 million, respectively.
+As of January 31, 2020 and 2021, the estimated liability relating to these matters was \$2.3 million and \$1.5 million, respectively.